sansarip/yet-another-clojure-web-app-template/README.md

 Wait a bit, then browse to [http://localhost:9500](http://localhost:9500).

 But wait, there's more!
-I dunno about you, but I love constructing small, reusuable components that then compose the entirety of the site - think lego bricks.
+I dunno about you, but I love constructing small, reusuable components that then compose the entirety of the site like lego bricks.
 What helps with that?
 [Devcards](https://github.com/bhauman/devcards)!

 You can view your devcards at [http://localhost:9500/devcards.html](http://localhost:9500/devcards.html).